Willard Pond: Wildlife

 Willard is known for its wildlife and particularly for the common loons that nest at the edge of the pond.
 The site of the nesting is usually roped off so that boaters cannot disrupt the birds.
 Besides loons, many other waterfowl can be found, including wood ducks and hooded mergansers.
 Many other birds can be spotted, including bald eagles, hawks, osprey, ravens, and turkey vultures, as well as pine warblers, hermit thrushes, black-throated blue warblers, veeries, winter wrens, and white-throated sparrows.
 The last two can be found year-round, while some of the others are seasonal birds.
-At the summit of Bald Mountain many other birds can be heard, including yellow-rumped warblers, dark-eyed juncos, golden-crowned kinglets, and Blackburnian warblers.
+At the summit of Bald Mountain, many other birds can be heard, including yellow-rumped warblers, dark-eyed juncos, golden-crowned kinglets, and Blackburnian warblers.
 In the forests surrounding the pond various animals can be found including eastern chipmunks, snowshoe hares, fishers, bobcats, eastern coyotes, white-tailed deer, black bear, moose, red squirrels, gray squirrels, and many more.
-At the top of Bald Mountain many red spruce grow, and the tree surrounding Willard are a mixture of oak, pine, and maple.
+At the top of Bald Mountain, many red spruce grow, and the trees surrounding Willard are a mixture of oak, pine, and maple.
 Along the shores of the pond are various shrubs which include highbush blueberry, maple-leaved viburnum, and hobblebush.